allisonvaldez/NthFibonacci/README.md

-# Coding Practice: Nth Fibonacci
+# Coding Practice: Nth Fibonacci Solution 1
 This project is meant for me to practice coding interview questions with Python.
 I am presented with the following task: write a function that takes in an integer (n) and returns the nth Fibonacci number.